KUL-recon-lab/course_nucmed_tech/latex/05_image_formation.md

 :alt: Summing all frames of the dynamic renal study yields the image on the left, where the kidneys can be easily delineated.
 The total count in these regions as a function of time (time activity curves or TACs) are shown on the right, revealing a distinct difference in kidney function.
 :::

 The dynamic behaviour of the tracer can be measured by acquiring a series of consecutive images.
 To study the function of the kidneys, a {sup}`99m`Tc labeled tracer (in this example ethylene dicysteine, known as {sup}`99m`Tc-EC) is injected, and its renal uptake is studied over time.
 The first two minutes after injection, 120 images of 1 s are acquired to study the perfusion.
-Then, about a hundred planar images are acquired over 40 min to study the clearance.
-Fig [35](#fig:renaldyn) and [36](#fig:renalroi) show the results in a patient with one healthy and one poorly functioning kidney.
+Then, about a hundred planar images are acquired over 40 min to study the clearance. [](#fig:renaldyn) and [](#fig:renalroi) show the results in a patient with one healthy and one poorly functioning kidney.

 The study duration should not be too long because of patient comfort.
 A scanning time of 15 min or half an hour is reasonable, more is only acceptable if unavoidable.
 If that time is used to acquire a single or a few planar images, there will be many photons per pixel resulting in good signal to noise ratio, but there is no depth information.
 If the same time is used to acquire many projections for tomographic reconstruction, then there will be few counts per pixel and more noise, but we can reconstruct a three-dimensional image of the tracer concentration.
 The choice depends on the application.